-The benefits of the strategic positioning of the centres as partners with physicians, hospitals and health authorities is demonstrated by the Revenue increase over the same period in the prior year.
 The Adjusted EBITDA and Adjusted EBITDA margin for the quarter were impacted by higher occupancy costs at both the Don Mills and False Creek locations as a result of the centres taking on additional space for increased services.
-Both Adjusted EBITDA and Adjusted EBITDA margin improved on reported levels from the first quarter of 2015.
-Other factors that impacted the Adjusted EBITDA and Adjusted EBITDA margin were additional training costs as growth strategies are being implemented and accreditation fees at the False Creek location.
-While the segment remains susceptible to one-time events impacting Adjusted EBITDA and Adjusted EBITDA margin, the growth in Revenue is indicative of continued progress in the segment.
+Other factors impacting the Adjusted EBITDA and Adjusted EBITDA margin are predominantly costs incurred to ensure the ongoing quality and service excellence levels expected and recognized by accreditation bodies across the country (as demonstrated in the recent successful accreditations at numerous Centric Health surgical centres across Canada.)
+These type of costs include: additional training costs as growth strategies are being implemented, staffing costs to meet the highest standards of on-site surgical and recovery staffing levels and ongoing accreditation and licensing fees.
+While the segment remains susceptible to one-time events impacting Adjusted EBITDA and Adjusted EBITDA margin, the growth in Revenue is indicative of continued progress in the segment and long term potential of the segment.